sculyi/sculyi.github.io/index.md

 # Latest News

-- Dec 17 2022, our paper entitled "**A Multi-view Attention based Spatial-temporal Network for Airport Arrival Flow Prediction**"  has been accepted for publication in "*TRANSPORTATION RESEARCH PART E-LOGISTICS AND TRANSPORTATION REVIEW*".
+- Dec 17 2022, our paper entitled "**A Multi-view Attention based Spatial-temporal Network for Airport Arrival Flow Prediction**"  has been accepted for publication in "*Transportation Research Part E-Logistics and Transportation Review*".
 Congrat to Zhen Yan!

 - Nov 18 2022, our paper entitled "**A Comparative Study of Speaker Role Identification in Air Traffic Communication Using Deep Learning Approaches**"  has been accepted for publication in "*ACM Transactions on Asian and Low-Resource Language Information Processing*".
 Congrat to Dongyue!